mylabpcb/myCPU/pages/en/mycpu/introduction.md

 image of the wire connection

 #### The modules
-The myCPU architecture design include 16 functional modules in this first release provided through 15 physical module boards in the Kit because the sequencer and the flags register were designed on the same physical module board.
+The myCPU architecture design include 16 functional modules, in this first release, provided through 15 physical module boards in the Kit because the sequencer and the flags register were designed on the same physical module board.
 {: style="text-align: justify"}

 Below you can see the list of physical modules: